Skip to main content

-The World Business Council for Sustainable Development (WBCSD) is an organization led by CEOs of forward-looking companies in more than 30 countries worldwide.
-Its aim is to create a sustainable future for business, society, and the environment.
+The World Business Council for Sustainable Development (WBCSD) is an organization led by CEOs of around 200 progressive companies around the world.
+Its aim is to create a sustainable future for business, the environment, and societies.
 Hitachi, Ltd. has participated in the WBCSD since 1995.

 In June 2018, Hitachi announced its support for the Task Force on Climate-related Financial Disclosures (TCFD), which was established by the Financial Stability Board to encourage disclosure of information about climate-related risks and opportunities.

 The Japan Climate Initiative (JCI) is a network formed to improve information-sharing and discussion between companies, local governments, NGOs, and other organizations actively working to address climate change in Japan.
 Hitachi has been a member since the JCI's founding in 2018.